 Alabama Department of Transportation (ALDOT) continues to conduct monitoring for TCE in surface water emanating from the west and main branches of the Kilby ditch.
 ALDOT also continues to perform groundwater monitoring to ascertain current levels of the contamination and monitor natural attenuation progression.
+The Community Outreach

-Finally, the Community Outreach group continues to meet on a regular basis.
-ADEM continues to provide oversight and reviewing of groundwater and surface water sampling performed by contractors for ALDOT at the CBP site.
+Group continues to meet on a regular basis.
+Finally, ADEM continues to provide oversight and reviewing of groundwater and surface water sampling performed by contractors for ALDOT at the CBP site.

-New Harvest Church Drum Site Montgomery County Ref #348-9657
+Hanceville Mercury Site Cullman County Ref#348-9658